Most people know me as a programmer.

 Today I had a rather peculiar need to search through features from TIGER

-matching specfiic attributes.
+matching specific attributes.

 These files are not CSV or JSON, but rather ESRI Shapefiles.